Ninetalesgh/dndcampaign/vault/game_rules.md

 [TODO] THESE RULES SEEM INCOMPLETE?
 - **Sleep Deprivation.** Whenever you end a 24-hour period without finishing a long rest, you must succeed on a DC 10 CON Save or gain 1 stack of [Exhaustion](conditions.md#exhaustion).
 Each consecutive 24-hour period increases the DC by 5.

+## Long Rest Activity
+Players that have Long Rest Activities available can choose **one** activity per Long Rest.
+These will usually be crafting activities.